-Ready to get inspired?
-This list includes some of the best rock drummers ever.
-Each of them brought their own unique approach to the drum set and will continue to inspire countless upcoming drummers around the world.
+Ready to get inspired with some of the best rock drummers ever?
+Each of them brought their unique approach to the drum set and will continue to inspire countless upcoming drummers around the world.

-Who are the best rock drummers that have left a lasting impression and influence on the genre?
+Some of the best rock drummers that have left a lasting impression and influence on the genre can very well be considered the top of the pile due to their influential nature.

 Of course, rock is a very wide-spanning collection of sub-genres, and we certainly cannot claim that this is a definitive list!

-There are countless amazing rock drummers that did not make it onto this list, but we had to do our best to list out 10 rock drummers that we think deserve special mention because of their great individual contributions to rock drumming.
+Countless amazing rock drummers did not make it onto this list, but we had to do our best to list out 15 rock drummers that we think deserve special mention because of their great individual contributions to rock drumming.

 It’s incredibly inspiring to watch the performances of some of the best rock drummers that ever lived.